Terminology, Care and Information

 The stabilizing agent is released into the tank which is kept under a vacuum.

 After a designated amount of time the vacuum is released and the tank is pressurized.

 When done properly the stabilizing agent completely infuses the wood fiber.

 Next the infused blocks undergo a heat curing process.

 This curing process changes the stabilizing agent from a liquid into a solid.

-Stabilization allows us to use woods that once would never have been able to use for a call due to the fact that the wood is either to soft or in the case of spalted wood..to punky.
-Stabilization also allows us to add color to most woods the inhance the woods appearance and luster.
+Stabilization allows us to use woods that once would never have been able to be used for a call due to the fact that the wood is either too soft or in the case of spalted wood..too punky.
+Stabilization also allows us to add color to most woods the enhance the wood`s appearance and luster.